 Located in the heart of the South Downs national park, our Museum is dedicated to preserving the industrial heritage of the South East.
-With 36 acres to explore and over 40 exhibits to visit, you can discover the South’s working past.
+With over 40 exhibits to visit, you can discover the South’s working past.

 Exhibits include a working print shop, which is the only one of its kind in the South of England.
 The BT Connected Earth exhibit shows the history of communications, with interactive displays for all ages to enjoy.
 Our lime kilns are scheduled ancient monuments, which date back to when the site was once a working chalk quarry.

 Our Museum is also home to traditional crafts people such as the blacksmith.
 There is also a pottery on site, where our resident potters will showcase their skills on selected days.
 We have our own narrow gauge railway, which you can ride and explore around the site, with many different locos from steam, electric and diesel.
-We also have a historic bus service which takes you on a ride within our 36 acre site.
+We also have a historic bus service which takes you on a ride around the Museum.

 One of Sussex’s few undeveloped stretches of coastline, Pagham Harbour combines beautiful landscapes with a rich historical heritage – and a wealth of wildlife.
 As the sheltered inlet at the heart of the reserve fills and empties with the tide, watch ducks, geese and wading birds fly to and fro.
 Resident little egrets and lapwings are joined by passing migrants in spring, while summer sees breeding little terns, butterflies flitting along the hedgerows, dragonflies hovering over ponds and lizards basking in the sun.